 Scythes Anastasia and Curie square off against Goddard and Rand in the World Council chamber, where the Grandslayers unanimously agree that Goddard is disqualified and Curie should be High Blade of MidMerica.
 YES!
 We get to celebrate for about one second before we realize there’s something very wrong with Endura, which begins to sink.
 Rowan finds Citra (FINALLY, YES) and chaos ensues as everyone tries to escape.
 The Grandslayers are set upon by sharks and we realize this was Goddard’s evil plan all along as he flies over them in a helicopter gloating.
 Um WHAT.

 Scythe Curie leads Rowan and Citra into the Museum of the Scythedom and locks them in the Vault of Relics and Futures, sacrificing herself so that they may die to be revived someday.
 Curie gleans herself (NOPE NOPE NOPE) and Citra and Rowan embrace as they die.
 Meanwhile, I’m having trouble seeing the last chapter through my tears.

 As they die, the Thunderhead screams in anguish and the Tonists know their Great Resonance has come.
 Everyone in the world is marked as unsavory…except Greyson Tolliver, to whom the Thunderhead says, “We need to talk.”

-SEE WHY WE CAN’T WAIT FOR THE TOLL TO COME OUT?!
+SEE WHY WE CAN’T WAIT TO READ THE TOLL?!